 Please bring doughnuts with an O-U, O-K, Kaf-K or Vaad of Queens certification.
 Please contact the school office for the grade(s) headcount so you can order appropriate quantities.
-Was also ask that each family provide 80 seven-ounce plastic cups, 80 paper napkins, 8 or 9 half gallons of Kosher-certified apple or orange juice, and 14 large paper plates.
+We also ask that each family provide 80 seven-ounce plastic cups, 80 paper napkins, 8 or 9 half gallons of Kosher-certified apple or orange juice, and 14 large paper plates.

 Reminder: All food brought to NSHA must be NUT-FREE.
-If you are bringing Dunkin' Donuts from Middle Neck Rd (516-708-9389), please make sure the kosher sticker is on each box.
+If you are bringing Dunkin' Donuts from Middle Neck Rd (516-708-9389), please ensure the kosher sticker is on each box.
 NO chocolate icing or chocolate filling is acceptable.
-Bagel Mentch (516-487-2243) carries nut-free, pareve baked goods, but needs a two-day advance order.
-Entenmann's are not manufactured in a nut free facility and are not acceptable.
-If you have any questions about acceptable items, please contact Lisa Parker, NSHA Food Services Director at 516.487.8687 x129 or lparker@nsha.org
+Bagel Mentch (516-487-2243) carries nut-free, pareve baked goods but needs a two-day advance order.
+Unfortunately, Entenmann's are not manufactured in a nut-free facility and are not acceptable.
+If you have any questions about acceptable items, please contact Ms. Barbara Swerdlin, School Nurse, at (516) 487-8687 Ext.
+215 or bswerdlin@nsha.org.